 - Apply parking brake and check if it operates properly. - Check tire pressure and condition. - Check wheels and bearings for wear and damage. - Check location of controls and ensure they work properly. - Verify if steering operates freely. - Activate throttle control lever several times to ensure it operates freely.
 It must return to idle position when released. - Activate the brake lever and brake pedal to make sure the brakes fully apply.
 They must fully return when released. - Ensure front brake lever position is adjusted to suit drivers hand. - Check all brake line fittings for tightness and against leaks. - With parking brake correctly applied, activate the clutch lever.
-It must fully return when released. - Check drive chain for adjustment and lubrication. - Check sprockets for wear and damages. - Check tightening of rear axle fasteners. - Check swing arm, if any lateral play is detected DO NOT USE THE VEHICLE. - Check fuel, oil and coolant levels. - Check for oil leaks on the engine, oil tank and transmission. - Check radiator cleanliness. - Clean headlights and taillight. - Ensure seat is properly latched. - If you transport cargo, respect load capacity.
-Ensure cargo is properly secured to the vehicle. - Look and feel for loose parts while engine is off.
-Check fasteners.

-- Ensure the path of travel is free of persons and obstacles. - Check operation of ignition switch, engine start button, engine stop switch, headlights, taillight and indicator lights. - Start engine, remove parking brake and drive forward slowly a few feet then apply all brakes individually to test them.
+It must fully return when released. - Check drive chain for adjustment and lubrication. - Check sprockets for wear and damages. - Check tightening of rear axle fasteners. - Check swing arm, if any lateral play is detected DO NOT USE THE VEHICLE. - Check fuel, oil and coolant levels. - Check for oil leaks on the engine, oil tank and transmission. - Check radiator cleanliness. - Clean headlights and taillight. - Ensure seat is properly latched. - Look and feel for loose parts while engine is off.
+Check fasteners. - Ensure the path of travel is free of persons and obstacles. - Check operation of ignition switch, engine start button, emergency engine stop switch, headlights, taillight and indicator lights. - Start engine, remove parking brake and drive forward slowly a few feet then apply all brakes individually to test them.